Spring is just around the corner!

-Okay, maybe spring is only around the corner, but it’ll be here sooner than you think.
-That’s why you need to start planning your new build.
-With so many options on design, utility, and space, it’s important to remember that you aren’t designing for now, you’re designing for the future.
+Okay, maybe spring isn’t right around the corner, but it’ll be here soon - well, hopefully soon, and that is why you should start planning your spring/summer building projects now.
+With so many decisions and options regarding layout, design, utilities, and construction materials, it’s important to remember that you aren’t designing just for today, you’re are also designing for the future.

-Energy Efficiency: Placing PEX tubing in your floor provides a more energy-efficient solution than traditional heating systems.
-With in-floor heating, heat rises from the floor, heating the entire room more evenly and using less energy overall.
+Energy Efficiency: In-floor heating is a more energy-efficient solution than traditional heating systems such as electric baseboards and force-air furnaces.
+With in-floor heating, heat is emitted from the floor, heating the entire room evenly and using less energy overall.

-Cost Savings: In-floor heating can reduce heating costs and save homeowners money on their energy bills over time.
+Cost Savings: Because in-floor heating is more energy efficient, it will reduce heating costs and save homeowners money on their energy bills during the colder months.

-Comfort: In-floor heating provides a more comfortable living environment by evenly distributing heat throughout the room, eliminating cold spots and drafts.
+Comfort: In-floor heating provides a more comfortable living environment by evenly distributing heat throughout each room, eliminating cold spots and drafts.

-Aesthetics: In-floor heating eliminates the need for bulky radiators or air vents, providing more design flexibility and allowing for cleaner lines and a more streamlined look.
+Aesthetics: In-floor heating eliminates the need for bulky radiators or air vents –in walls, floors and ceilings, providing more design flexibility and allowing for cleaner lines and a more streamlined design.

-Health and Safety: In-floor heating eliminates the circulation of dust and allergens through the air, promoting better indoor air quality, and reducing the risk of respiratory problems.
+Health and Safety: In-floor heating eliminates circulation of airborne dust and allergens, promoting better indoor air quality and reducing the risk of respiratory problems.
 It also eliminates the need for hot radiators, making it a safer option for households with children or pets.